 We rely on third parties to manufacture nirogacestat and mirdametinib.
-We have entered into agreements with Asymchem Laboratories Inc and Patheon Inc., or Patheon, to produce drug substance for the nirogacestat and mirdametinib programs, respectively, and with Patheon to produce drug product for both programs.
+We have entered into agreements with contract manufacturing organizations, or CMOs, to produce drug substance for the nirogacestat and mirdametinib programs.

-We require all of our contract manufacturing organizations, or CMOs, to conduct manufacturing activities in compliance with current good manufacturing practice, or cGMP, requirements.
+We require all of our CMOs to conduct manufacturing activities in compliance with current good manufacturing practice, or cGMP, requirements.
 We currently rely solely on these CMOs for scale-up and process development work and to produce sufficient quantities of our product candidates for use in preclinical studies and clinical trials.
 We anticipate that these CMOs will have the capacity to support both clinical supply and commercial-scale production, but we do not have any formal agreements at this time to cover commercial production.
 We may also elect to enter into agreements with other CMOs to manufacture supplies of drug substance and finished drug product.